openxpki/openxpki/doc/developer/tests.rst

 Tests
 =====

-The OpenXPKI project contains a large but growing number of tests to ensure code quality and ease refactoring.
+The OpenXPKI project contains a large and still growing number of tests to ensure code quality and ease refactoring.

 Historically tests are categorized into two groups: